 2) One-on-one tutoring programs and summer schools.
 These take the burden of teaching off your shoulders.
 Do a Google search on "online math tutoring summer program" to find some.
 Prices are in hundreds of dollars ($200 or more).

 3) There exist MANY online math curricula.
 Paying the subscription fee for two months for a complete online curricula can be quite worthwhile and allow a lot of learning to happen in that time.
 Fees for those are $10-$50 per month.

 4) Teach it yourself.
 Please read my article how to help a student who is behind for a more complete plan and suggestions.

 What materials should you use for an intensive catch-up?
 There exist SO many math books, curricula, videos, and so on...
 The choices are too numerous to even make a list.

-As an inexpensive solution, I want to mention my Math Mammoth Blue Series books.
-They are TOPICAL books, and are an excellent solution for reviewing a few concepts or concept areas.
-Math Mammoth Blue Series books are available as both downloads and printed copies.
-The download prices range from $2 to $7 per book (very affordable!).
+An inexpensive solution is to use Math Mammoth Blue Series workbooks.
+They are TOPICAL books, and are an excellent solution for reviewing a few concepts or topics over the summer.
+These books are available both as downloads and printed copies, and are very affordable as downloads (prices range from $2 to $7 per book).

 What about about math facts?